 There's no better color combination than blue and orange.
-In the case of this warm and cozy blue living room, designer Cory Connor used a dark but vibrant shade as the primary color and then accented it with hits of rusty orange.
-By painting the built-in bookcases the same color as the grasscloth covered walls, she has created a feeling of intimacy, and there's a sense of being enveloped by this warm and welcoming color.Continue to 5 of 22 below.
+In the case of this warm and cozy blue living room, designer Cory Connor used a dark but vibrant shade as the primary color and then accented it with hints of rusty orange.
+By painting the built-in bookcases the same color as the grasscloth-covered walls, she has created a feeling of intimacy, and there's a sense of being enveloped by this warm and welcoming color.Continue to 5 of 22 below.

 05 of 22